HARRI SS24 Pushed the Boundaries of Inflatable Latex

 HARRI’s whimsical universe has made waves worldwide, expanding its horizons through inflatable latex uniforms with a mind of their own.
 The designer dressed Sam Smith for the 2023 BRIT AWARDS, seeing the humorous outfit hold its own exhibition space at London’s Design Museum.

 For Spring/Summer 2024, HARRI exposed his sculptural artistry to the masses and hosted an intimate showcase grounded in performance art.
-The collection, dubbed “CHAPTER THREE: TEXTURE & MOVEMENT,” offered an enhanced view of four-dimensional silhouettes based on Isamu Noguchi Peter Shelton’s bulbous artwork.
+The collection, dubbed “CHAPTER THREE: TEXTURE & MOVEMENT,” offered an enhanced view of four-dimensional silhouettes based on Isamu Noguchi and Peter Shelton’s bulbous artwork.

 HARRI played with the body’s natural ratios across swollen latex suits, seeing grease-skinned models were Megamind-esque bald caps with extended hair pieces.
 The show walked on the line of performance art as bulging garments gracefully danced in tribute.
 Some were carried up high, while others contorted into inhumane shapes with an ethereal feel.